 foundation/officers repository.
 Only ASF

-members and ASF officers (e.g. PMC chairs) have access.
+members and officers (PMC chairs) have access.
 The Apache Phone Book

 has an Unlisted CLAs page

-which is generated daily from the iclas.txt file, so the recently received CLAs
+which is generated daily from the iclas.txt file, and recently received CLAs

 Most PMCs decide on new committers through an election process on their private mailing list.
-Please include a URL or message-id reference to the final vote tally using the Mail Search tool or pony mail.
-If the election was held on a public list, then you can supply the URL using mail-archives.apache.org.
+Please include a URL or message-id reference to the final vote tally using the Apache Mail Archives.

 The request will be CC'd to the PMC mailing list.
-Barring objections from the PMC, a person with root access will create the account and assign the appropriate group permissions.
+Barring objections from the PMC, the infrastructure team will create the account and assign the appropriate group permissions.
 This may take a few days.
 A message confirming the new account will be sent to the PMC mailing list and to the new committer.